 - mapping (list<list>) A list of lists representing a link between data and model.
-Each list contains:

-- data (string) Data name

-- prediction (string) Prediction name

-- model [Monolix] (string) Model observation name (for continuous observations only)

-- type (string) Type of linked data ("continuous" | "discrete" | "event")

-- freeData (list<list>) A list of lists describing not mapped data:

-- data (string) Data name

-- type (string) Data type

-- freePredictions (list<list>) A list of lists describing not mapped predictions:

-- prediction (string) Prediction name

-- type (string) Prediction type
+Each list contains: - obsld (character) Name of observation id present in the dataset.
+It corresponds to the content of column tagged as "obsid" in case of several obs ids, or to the header of the column tagged as "observation" otherwise - modelOutput (character) Name of the model prediction listed in the output= line of the structural model - observationName [Monolix] (character) Model observation name (for continuous observations only) - type (character) Type of linked data ("continuous" | "discrete" | "event") - freeData (list<list>) A list of lists describing not mapped data: - obsId (character) Name of observation id present in the dataset - type (character) Data type - freePredictions (list<list>) A list of lists describing not mapped predictions: - modelOutput (character) Name of the model prediction listed in the output= line of the structural model - type (character) Prediction type setMapping getStructuralModel()